Richard is the founder and Chief Executive Officer of the Aurora Project and the Aurora Education Foundation.

 Since late 2009, Richard has been a Trustee and Executive Director of both the Charlie Perkins Trust for Children & Students and the Roberta Sykes Indigenous Education Foundation.
 Richard has also recently been appointed as an Adjunct Professor in the Faculty of Law at the University of Technology, Sydney.
 Richard has commerce and law degrees from UNSW and a BCL from Oxford University.

-Kim has managed the Aurora Internship and NTRB Scholarship programs since June 2006.
-Both programs benefit from her strong organisational skills and ability to coordinate the various components of the programs.
+Kim has managed the Aurora Internship Program since June 2006.
+The Program benefit from her strong organisational skills and ability to coordinate the various components of the program.

 Kim’s experience as a senior administrator and project manager has seen her successfully undertake roles in a range of organisations in both New York and Sydney, as well as establish and operate her own educational business.